Wash the rice thoroughly and set aside to soak for at least one hour or up to 6 hours.

 In a large covered pot, bring 8 cups water and salt to a boil.
-Add the rinsed rice and boil on high heat uncovered for about 7-8 minutes, or until the rice has slightly softened.
+Add the rinsed rice and boil on high heat uncovered for about 5-7 minutes, or until the rice has slightly softened.

 Drain the rice in a colander and set aside while you prepare the pan.

 Pour the additional 1/4 cup water evenly over the top of the rice.
 Wrap the lid with a clean towel and place on top of the pot.
-This will allow the rice to steam.